canvas-medical/mobile-patient-app/docs/INSTALLATION.md

 - `EXPO_PUBLIC_PRACTITIONER_ID` and `EXPO_PUBLIC_CLINIC_ID`: These are specific to your application and can be obtained from your Canvas Dashboard.

 - `GOOGLE_SERVICES_JSON`: This is a JSON file that contains your project configuration for Google services.
-You can generate this file from the Google Cloud Console when you create a project.
+You can generate this file from the Firebase Console when you create a project.

 #### Optional
 If these keys are not included, the associated features will not work but the app will still function